Amenability and Acyclicity in Bounded Cohomology Theory: Introduction and Statement of Results

-We note that the characterization in (3) states that a map $f \colon X \to Y$ is amenable if and only if $f$ is \emph{fiberwise} amenable, that is, if and only if the homotopy fiber $F$ is amenable.
+We note that the characterization in (3) essentially states that a map $f \colon X \to Y$ is amenable if and only if $f$ is \emph{fiberwise} amenable.
 Using the \emph{Mapping Theorem}, Theorem \ref{main:thm:intro:amenable} will be obtained from an analogous characterization of \emph{amenable} homomorphisms in the context of discrete groups (see Definition \ref{def:amenable:maps} and Theorem \ref{thm:main:groups:amenable}).
-More precisely, Theorem \ref{thm:main:groups:amenable} will characterize surjective group homomorphisms $\phi \colon \Gamma \to K$ with amenable kernel in terms of bounded cohomology and conditions analogous to Theorem \ref{main:thm:intro:amenable} -- the statement for discrete groups corresponds to the special case of Theorem \ref{main:thm:intro:amenable} for the maps $B(\phi) \colon B(\Gamma) \to B(K)$.
+More precisely, Theorem \ref{thm:main:groups:amenable} characterizes surjective group homomorphisms $\phi \colon \Gamma \to K$ with amenable kernel in terms of bounded cohomology and conditions analogous to Theorem \ref{main:thm:intro:amenable} -- the statement for discrete groups corresponds to the special case of Theorem \ref{main:thm:intro:amenable} for maps of the form $B\phi \colon B\Gamma \to BK$.
 The proof of this characterization for discrete groups is obtained from a ``relative" version of Johnson's characterization of amenability combined with the exact sequences in bounded cohomology that are induced by group extensions~\cite[Chapter 12]{monod}.
 We prove Theorem \ref{thm:main:groups:amenable} and then deduce Theorem \ref{main:thm:intro:amenable} in \textbf{Section~\ref{section:proof:amenable:maps}}.

-It is well--known that the vanishing of the bounded cohomology groups $H^{n \geq 1}_b(\Gamma; V)$ for all normed $\R[\Gamma]$-modules $V$ is a much stronger condition on $\Gamma$ which actually characterizes the class of \emph{finite} groups \cite[3.5]{Frigerio:book}.
+It is well-known that the vanishing of the bounded cohomology groups $H^{n \geq 1}_b(\Gamma; V)$ for all Banach $\Gamma$-modules $V$ is a much stronger condition on $\Gamma$ which actually characterizes the class of \emph{finite} groups \cite[Section~3.5]{Frigerio:book}.
 In \textbf{Section \ref{section:proof:amenable:maps}}, we also prove the following generalization of this characterization to the context of group homomorphisms.

-\begin{introthm} Let $\phi \colon \Gamma \to K$ be a surjective homomorphism of discrete groups and let $H$ be the kernel of $\phi$.
-Then the following are equivalent: \begin{enumerate} \item[(1)] For all normed $\mathbb{R}[\Gamma]$-modules $V$, the induced inflation map
+\begin{introthm} Let $\phi \colon \Gamma \to K$ be a surjective homomorphism of discrete groups and let $H$ denote the kernel of $\phi$.
+Then the following are equivalent: \begin{enumerate} \item[(1)] For all Banach $\Gamma$-modules $V$, the induced inflation map

 is an isometric isomorphism. \item[(2)] For all Banach $\Gamma$-modules $V$, the induced inflation map

 is an isomorphism. \item[(3)] $H$ is finite. \end{enumerate} \end{introthm}